 Completion of the DSPT enables compliance with various legal requirements and legislation

 Can be linked to CQC KLOEs – one step towards becoming an Outstanding provider

 Ensures your organisation is safe with its data and cyber security

 Reassurance to staff and clients – which shows you take your data protection seriously

-This offer of support is part of the Better Security, Better Care programme, funded by NHSX to support data and cyber security across the adult social care provider sector.
+This offer of support is part of the Better Security, Better Care programme, funded by NHS Transformation Directorate (formerly NHSX) to support data and cyber security across the adult social care provider sector.